The Forgotten Architects of Iron Age Warfare

 The Murus Gallicus

 This "Gallic Wall" is the most famous of Celtic defensive structures.
 As described by Caesar and confirmed by excavations, the murus gallicus was a composite construction of stone, timber, and iron.
 A framework of horizontal oak beams was laid at regular intervals, creating a stable grid.
-The ends of these beams were bolted together using massive iron spikes.
+The ends of these beams were bolted together using massive iron spikes, sometimes more than 30 centimeters long.
 This wooden skeleton was then faced with carefully fitted stone blocks, and the interior was packed with earth and rubble.
 The result was a wall that combined the advantages of both stone and wood.
 The stone facing resisted fire, while the flexible timber core absorbed the shock of battering rams, preventing catastrophic collapse.
 The wide earth core provided a stable fighting platform for defenders.
 Excavations at Bibracte have revealed the charred remains of such walls, along with the iron spikes, providing graphic evidence of the intense assaults they were built to withstand.
+The construction required immense coordination: thousands of oak trees had to be felled, trimmed, and laid within a relatively short time, implying a dedicated workforce and advanced carpentry skills.

 The Pfostenschlitzmauer